 Spread over nearly 300 years of horticultural history, these beautiful gardens are set in a very scenic Otter Valley.
 Set between the ancient city of Exeter and England's Jurassic Coast World Heritage Site; the superbly planned park combines 18th century like views with modern amenities to provide all year round enjoyment for everyone- children and adults alike.
 Situated in these gardens is a countryside museum, a mini-golf, the Bicton Woodland Railway train ride, a historic glasshouse, nature trail, maze, outdoor and indoor children’s play complexes, shop and restaurant.
 The Bicton Botanical Gardens consist of the Italian Garden, the American and Stream Gardens, the Mediterranean and Rose Gardens, the Fernery and Shell house, the Hermitage House and the Pinetum and Arboretum.
 There is basically to miss a visit to their grade 1 gardens.

-Bicton Gardens Information
+Bicton Gardens Travel Tips

 - Dogs must be kept on a short lead at all times, they are not allowed in the Restaurant area, Orangeries and Childrens’ Play Areas.
 However, there is outside undercover seating.

 - Its better to keep an eye on the children at all times so they do not wander off.

 - Do not pluck any plants or flowers.